nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-The format for editBill command is not followed.
+The format for EditBillCommand is not followed.

     * 3a.1 AddressBook shows an error message.

+      Use case resumes at step 2.

+* 3b.
+Index of the edited bill is not allowed.

+    * 3b.1 AddressBook shows an error message.

       Use case resumes at step 2.

 ### Non-Functional Requirements